 - CobraNet must operate on a full-duplex network.
 Repeater hubs in the network are forbidden.
-Collisions cannot be tolerated. - The connection to a CobraNet device is 100 BASE TX copper. - The switch to which it is connected can communicate with other switches by any standard full duplex Ethernet medium including copper, fiber, 100 Mbit, gigabit and 10 gigabit. - CobraNet can be successfully bridged over other transport mediums, such as SONET.
+Collisions cannot be tolerated. - The connection to a CobraNet device is 100 BASETX copper. - The switch to which it is connected can communicate with other switches by any standard full duplex Ethernet medium, including copper, fiber, 100 Mbit, gigabit and 10 gigabit. - CobraNet can be successfully bridged over other transport mediums, such as SONET.
 As long as the end links are IEEE 802.3 compliant and timing constraints are observed, it will work.
-Timing constraints are covered in a later section. - CobraNet will work with dedicated full duplex wireless links, such as Tsunami. - WiFi, Powerline and Homeplug are alternative Ethernet technologies that operate in half-duplex mode.
+Timing constraints are covered in the section Timing (on page 11). - CobraNet will work with dedicated full-duplex wireless links, such as Tsunami. - Wi-fi, Powerline and Homeplug are alternative Ethernet technologies that operate in half-duplex mode.
 CobraNet will not work properly with these technologies.
-However, a PC connected to the CobraNet network through one of these types of links can properly manage the CobraNet devices using SNMP. - NOTE Low bandwidth half duplex links such as these can be overloaded by the large amount of traffic that can exist on a CobraNet network.
-These links will support SNMP but may still not work well due to the bandwidth they are exposed to. - The connection to a CobraNet device must be able to auto-negotiate the connection type. - Although CobraNet requires a 100 BASETX full duplex link, never explicitly set switch ports to operate in this mode.
-This will disable auto-negotiation on the port and the attached CobraNet device will not work. - If using an optical to copper media converter in the link attached to a CobraNet device, make sure it can bridge auto-negotiation.
-Not all will do this although absence of this feature is becoming less common.
+However, a PC connected to the CobraNet network through one of these types of links can properly manage the CobraNet devices using SNMP. - The connection to a CobraNet device must be able to auto-negotiate the connection type. - If you are using an optical to copper media converter in the link attached to a CobraNet device, make sure it can bridge auto-negotiation.
+Not all will do this, although absence of this feature is becoming less common.